cw: violence, blades, persecution, body control, body horror

 PROXY AURAS

 It all happens at once.
 The Recyclers teleport in, or uncloak, she’s not sure.
 In effect it’s the same.
 They can’t teleport without a phase signature, and they can’t move places they can’t unlock.
-There are four of them, haloes shining bright enough to knock off her visual sensors, which is what they’re built for.
+There are four of them, halos shining bright enough to knock off her visual sensors, which is what they’re built for.

 That and the moral high ground aesthetic of wearing haloes around like saints.

 She’s hurled the grenades through the air and she sees them, hanging in the air as if threaded, her sensors and context putting it all together.
-She experiences it as a freeze frame, an aeon, all the time she needs to figure it out.
+She experiences it as a freeze frame, an eon, all the time she needs to figure it out.

 She switches to infrared.
 It’s spotty, but she’s attuned the filters to handle the smoke.
 No matter what, if they haze the area, she’s the one with the clearest sight.
 That’s her safety, and she knows, past the algorithms, maybe she has something else they haven't seen.
 Haven't even come close to, because safety is all she ever wants.